 Art and Design is a vehicle of communication and self-expression, which encourages the ability to observe, select and interpret with feeling and understanding.
 We aim to foster pupils’ natural enthusiasm for visual and other forms of expression in a non-threatening atmosphere, which is essential if pupils are to develop a sense of self-discipline and are open to new ideas and stimuli.

-Teacher for Art and Design Ms A Park
+Subject Leader for Art and Design - Ms A Park

 Pupils will be taught:

 to use a range of techniques to record their observations in sketchbooks, journals and other media as a basis for exploring their ideas